 I was pretty comfortable.
 The bus was old but clean.
 There were seat belts, and there was AC, so I was happy.
 Since I sit cross-legged or with my feet on the seat anyway, it didn’t matter that I didn’t have leg space.
-Gary had a seat all to himself, and he seemed to be comfortable.
+G had a seat all to himself, and he seemed to be comfortable.
 He did have to hug his backpack the whole time, and I had my stuff at my foot, along with all this other random cargo.

 We weren’t expecting many stops, but we had a lot.
 We stopped at:

 - Transport Office Company Limited, 154 Phangnga Rd, Tambon Talat Yai, Amphoe Mueang Phuket, Chang

 - Wat Phuket 83000 to transfer to another minibus